Wastewater Treatment

 The village sewer system was initially constructed in the 1920s.
 The sewers originally collected sewage, industrial wastes, and stormwater for conveyance to the local creeks and tributaries to Oneida Lake.
 As the Village grew, the sewer system was expanded to serve ever greater areas in and outside of the Village.
 Over the years 60% of the sewer system has been separated into sanitary and storm sewers.
 The remaining 40% of the system remains “combined”, which means one pipe carries sewage in dry weather and both storm and sanitary waste in wet weather.

 Approximately 350 tons of biosolids are produced by the WWTP each year.
 Biosolids are disposed in the Madison County landfill.
-In 2008 the Village upgraded the system to capture and treat stormwater related flows from the combined sewer system.
-The Village is in the process of upgrading the treatment system to disinfect the plant effluent prior to discharge using ultraviolet light.
+In 2008 the Village upgraded the treatment system to capture and treat stormwater related flows from the combined sewer system.
+In 2022 the Village upgraded the system to use ultraviolet light (UV) to disinfect the plant effluent prior to discharge.

 The WWTP treats approximately 500 million gallons of wastewater each year.
 Manned by a staff of NYSDEC-licensed operators, the WWTP operates 24 hours per day, seven days per week.

-To learn more about the Village of Canastota WWTP, email info@canastota.com or call the Village office at (315) 697-7559.
+For more information about the Village of Canastota WWTP, email village@canastota.com or call the plant directly at (315) 697-9770.